Industrial Advisory Board

 Brian P. Sullivan, P.E.
 (B.S.C.E.
 1981) is the President of Tetra Tech’s Infrastructure Northeast Region (INE) Operating Group.
 He is a professional engineer with more than 35 years of experience in the engineering consulting business, having worked for Metcalf & Eddy and Rizzo Associates prior to Tetra Tech.
 Mr. Sullivan’s technical experience has been focused on civil engineering design and permitting of dozens of large-scale commercial, industrial, residential and R&D projects throughout New England, as well as Architectural/Engineering (A/E) services to numerous public school districts in NY.
 In his present role as President of Tetra Tech INE, which has offices in MA, CT, and NY, he has overall responsibility for the project management, technical execution, business development and financial performance of the firm which provides a diverse array of technical services to both the private and public sectors.
 His professional activities have included: ACEC/MA Government Affairs Committee; Society of Military Engineers (SAME); NAIOP (the Commercial Real Estate Development Association); and the Boston Society of Civil Engineers Section (BSCES) of the ASCE.

-Mr. John J. Wright
+Mr. Jack Wright

 Weston & Sampson Engineers, Inc.